2016 Southeastern United States wildfires: Context

 Firefighters from 21 states including Washington and Oregon were part of the effort to fight the blazes.
-North Carolina Governor Pat McCrory said 1600 firefighters fought 19 fires in his state, at a cost of $10 million since October 23.
-Arson is believed to be responsible for several fires in the Nantahala National Forest where 46,000 acres had burned as of November 18.
+North Carolina Governor Pat McCrory said 1,600 firefighters fought 19 fires in his state, at a cost of $10 million.
+Arson is believed to be responsible for several fires in the Nantahala National Forest where 46,000 acres had burned.
+Lightning and accidental human activity such as campfires may have started some fires.
+Poor air quality was an issue in Asheville and other parts of western North Carolina.

 The Asheville Regional Airport reported no rain for ten days after October 8, 2016, after which the area was considered to be in severe drought, while Cherokee, Clay and Macon Counties were considered to be in extreme drought.
 A month later these three counties and Graham and part of Swain were in exceptional drought, and ten other counties were in extreme drought.
-Only a trace of rain fell in the month ending November 15 and the airport reported a deficit of 10.8 in for the year 2016 as of November 18.
+Only a trace of rain fell in the month ending November 15, and the airport reported a deficit of 10.8 in for the year 2016 as of November 18.

-As of December 8, even after rain, much of Georgia and Alabama continued to be in exceptional drought, while Tennessee and the western Carolinas were in extreme drought.

-Lightning and accidental human activity such as campfires may have started some fires.
-Poor air quality was an issue in Asheville and other parts of western North Carolina.